Éxodo: Songs

-Tracks 1–8

-"La Durango", the opener for Éxodo, features Peso Pluma, Junior H and Eslabon Armado singing about how beautiful women are in a Dodge Durango, which alludes to the title, and also makes a reference to the tequila Don Julio 70.
+"La Durango", the opener for Éxodo, features Peso Pluma, Junior H and Eslabón Armado singing about how beautiful women are in a Dodge Durango, which alludes to the title, and also makes a reference to the tequila Don Julio 70.
 The album's second track "Me Activo" with Jasiel Nuñez, features Peso Pluma "shift[ing] his voice into a serenade-like tone", while containing "catchy, high-stakes" guitar tones in the background, with its following track "La Patrulla" with Netón Vega being a narcocorrido.
 The fourth track, "La People II" with Tito Double P and Joel de la P, is a sequel to the former's track with the first mentioned singer "La People" and contains lyrical elements to that of a narcocorrido.
 Lyrically, it is an apology for organized crime and contains references to El Nini, El 27, and El Piyi, who all have connections to the Sinaloa Cartel.
 On "Sr. Smith", Peso Pluma and Luis R. Conriquez sing about hustling for a lush lifestyle, while "Rompe la Dompe", the album's sixth track with Junior H and Óscar Maydon, contains lyrics which revolve around having a party, forgetting about a lover, and opening a bottle of Champagne, specifically the Dom Pérignon brand.
-In the album's eighth track, "Belanova" with Tito Double P, features lyrics which revolve around promising to die fighting; its title makes a reference to the Mexican pop band of the same name and is described as a possible "follow-up" to the former's song "Rosa Pastel", which may inspired to the Mexican pop band's song of the same name.